AyushGupta51379/MPhil-Thesis-Documents/README.md

 ### Copyright: Reproduction prohibited: No work can be copied from the this github repository without the written consent of the author: Ayush Gupta

-## MPhil-Thesis-Documents: From Aug 2022

-Degree: MPhil in Computer Science and Engineering from The Hong Kong University of Science and Technology (HKUST)

-Thesis Title: “Monitoring Food Waste in Restaurants Using Computer Vision and Data Visualization”

-The MPhil thesis of Ayush Gupta (author), completed at HKUST, is a testament to his extensive research conducted between 2020 and 2022.
-The focus of this work spans several areas, including Data Science, Machine Learning, and Software Engineering.
-While this thesis encapsulates the primary components of the research, it doesn't entirely encompass the full range of scientific and engineering efforts put forth by the author.

 ## Brief summary of Data Scientist and ML Engineer work done

 * Engineered data-driven solutions for an industry project on food waste monitoring in high-traffic restaurants